Credit cards are a powerful tool and also can be the cause of financial ruin. There are pros and cons to having and

 Credit cards are basically a quick loan.
 You can borrow money from a creditor at a very high-interest rate for anything you want.
 Anything you need to buy, you can borrow the money for.
 You don’t need to justify to anyone your purchase or even prove that you can eventually pay it back.

 Credit cards are so quick and easy- it’s extremely easy to forget that you are even spending money.
 Many people spend too much on credit cards- buying things that they don’t need with money they don’t have.
 This spending can, and does, quickly spiral into people owing huge amounts of money with little or no assets to show for it.

 At least when you borrow a million dollars for a house, then you have the house at the end of it!
 With credit cards, you can spend tons of money on nothing and have nothing to show for it except for mountains of debt.

 Well…. sort of.
 Borrowing money on a credit card is a pretty bad idea.
-Borrowing money on the credit card to buy stupid stuff is stupid.
+Borrowing money on a credit card to buy stupid stuff is stupid.
 That doesn’t mean that you can’t ever use a credit card.
 Using a credit card to buy things you need and can afford?
 That may be a good idea.

 Credit cards are a great tool to help you take control of your finances and to help keep your finances simple (simple is the name of the game over here)

 6 Pros of Credit Cards (Credit Cards PROS and Cons)

 - Easy to Track.
 It is really easy to track your spending.
 It’s all there on your account so you can clearly see where and when you spent money.
 This is great for knowing how you spend your money but also in a large household it is great for knowing WHO spent the money.